christian-schlichtherle/truelicense/README.md

 Before version 4, TrueLicense was covered by the GNU Affero General Public License, Version 3.
 Since version 4, it is covered by the Apache License, Version 2.0.

-The old documentation at https://truelicense.net/ is now obsolete and will be updated next.
+The old documentation at https://truelicense.net/ is now obsolete and will be updated eventually.
 In the mean time, please still use it as your reference.
 For a quick start, here's how you can generate a sample project using the [TrueLicense Maven Archetype](https://github.com/christian-schlichtherle/truelicense-maven-archetype) with the new V4 license key format: